AlecRust/wp-tut-updater-action/README.md

           GITHUB_TOKEN: ${{ secrets.GITHUB_TOKEN }}
 ```

-**Note:** No need to create a new `GITHUB_TOKEN` secret, just ensure it's set as
-provided in the example.
+**Note:** `permissions`, `env.GITHUB_TOKEN` and the "Allow GitHub Actions to
+create and approve pull requests" repository option are required for the action
+to create pull requests.

-Optionally you can specify paths to update which will override the default
+Optionally specify paths to update which will override the default `readme.txt`
-`readme.txt` file:
+file:

 ```yaml
 - name: Update "Tested up to" version